lumigo-io/opentelemetry-python-distro/README.md

 ### Programmatic Errors

 [Programmatic Errors](https://docs.lumigo.io/docs/programmatic-errors) allow you to customize errors, monitor and troubleshoot issues that should not necessarily interfere with the service.
 For example, an application tries to remove a user who doesn't exist.
-These custom errors can be handled by adding just a few lines of additional code to your application.
+These custom errors can be captured by adding just a few lines of additional code to your application.

-Programmatic Errors are labeled as warnings indicating that a non-fatal error occurred, such as an application error.
+Programmatic Errors indicating that a non-fatal error occurred, such as an application error.
 You can log programmatic errors, track custom error issues, and trigger [Alerts](https://docs.lumigo.io/docs/event-alert).

 #### Creating a Programmatic Error

-Programmatic errors are created by adding [span events](https://opentelemetry.io/docs/instrumentation/python/manual/#adding-events) by a custom event attribute with the key name `lumigo.type`.
+Programmatic errors are created by adding [span events](https://opentelemetry.io/docs/instrumentation/python/manual/#adding-events) with a custom attribute being set with the key name `lumigo.type`.

 For example, you could add a programmatic error as follows: